May Cohen: Career

 After finishing medical school, May Cohen went on to practice as a family physician in Toronto for 20 years.
 Then, in 1977, she began teaching and practicing family medicine at McMaster University in Hamilton, Ontario.
 In 1987, she went on sabbatical and travelled to Australia to focus on her work in the women's health field.
 When she returned, she became a part of a task force run by the Canadian Medical Association centered on reproductive technology.
 During this time, she was also a contributing member of the Women's Issues Committee at the Ontario Medical Association.
 She then helped to identify weaknesses in the curricula of every medical school in Ontario.
 The findings of the Women's Issues Committee sparked the creation of the Women's Health Office and the Gender Issues Committee at McMaster University.
 The Women's Health InterSchool Curriculum Committee, of which she was the co-founder, was also created due to the inadequacies discovered by the Women's Issues Committee.
-From 1990 to 1991, she served as the national president of the Federation of Medical Women in Canada.
+From 1990 to 1991, she served as the national president of the Federation of Medical Women of Canada.
 She was the Associate Dean of Health Services at McMaster University from 1991 to 1996.
 Beginning in 1991, she served as the founding chair of the Women's Health Office at McMaster University.
 She stepped down from this position following her retirement in 1998.
 She has several research publications relating to her work in the women's health field.